Token-Giver/token-giver/README.md

    - Mint a unique campaign NFT.
    - Automatically deploy a Token Bound Account (TBA) for the newly minted NFT.
    - Provide you with an NFT linked to the TBA.
-5. **View Your Campaign**: The newly minted NFT will be displayed on the token giver platform.
+5. **Your campaign added to the campaigns page**: The newly minted NFT will be displayed on the token giver platform’s campaigns page.
 6. **Share and Collect Donations**:
    - Share the link with others to invite them to donate STRK tokens to your campaign's TBA.
    - Donations are processed directly on the platform.
+7. **View your campaigns**: Access all campaigns created by you.
+Do this by connecting your wallet and clicking the “My Campaigns” button.
+8. **Withdraw campaign funds**: As a campaign owner, you can withdraw campaign funds from your campaign token bound account.

 ## CONCLUSION